 While talking about publicists I do want to give them a shout-out here as well.
 They kindly read our emails, consider our requests and often see to it that a book is mailed out.
 I am beyond appreciative of what they do to help put the books their publishing houses publish into bloggers hands.
 When I learn I will be receiving an ARC, I confess to doing a little bookish celebratory dance (figuratively speaking, because literally would be awkward) and am always grateful for a chance to have the book read, reviewed and ready to publish in correlation with its release.
 Their hard work doesn’t go unnoticed and I am grateful for every opportunity to review author’s novels.

-What do YOU have to say about it?
+That’s the topic of today.
+What do YOU have to say about this ARCs discussion?
 Any helpful suggestions or tips about ARC copies?
 Comment below with any thoughts you have.